 - FOUR PAWS is calling on policy makers to include in the DSA that online marketplaces are required to use technologies to verify pet sellers by allowing only registered (and microchipped) pets to be advertised online by their registered (and hence traceable) keeper/owner.

-- FOUR PAWS is calling on its supporters to share our social media film.
+- FOUR PAWS is calling on its supporters to share our social media films.

 The EU Commission must use this opportunity to update the 'Digital Services Act' to protect consumers from the illegal online puppy trade.

 EUROPETNET, with funding and support from FOUR PAWS, are providing a technical solution for verifying a pet’s registration data before ads can be placed on classified ad sites.
 Find out more about the FOUR PAWS Model Solution for ending the illegal puppy trade here!

 - Learn more about FOUR PAWS’s Model Solution, which ensures only registered companion animals can be advertised by traceable sellers.

 - Learn more about the link between the illegal puppy trade and the breeding of dogs with genetic disorders needs to be recognised.